John Watts (British Army officer): Dhofar

 As in Malaya and Borneo before, intelligence was key.
 There would be a critical link between gaining support of the population, and receiving intelligence from them.
 Effective propaganda and the promise of social reforms might persuade Dhofaris to join with the Sultan.

-Watts’ plan drew heavily from British experience in Malaya, where the ‘hearts and minds’ approach documented by Sir Robert Thompson emphasised political before military solutions.
-British diplomats had offered a copy of Thompson’s book, 'Defeating Communist Insurgency', to the Sultan in Oman in 1966, hoping he would embrace reforms, but the Sultan refused.
-Watts’ plan initially suffered a similar fate.
+Watts's plan drew heavily from British experience in Malaya, where the "hearts and minds" approach documented by Sir Robert Thompson emphasised political before military solutions.
+British diplomats had offered a copy of Thompson's book, 'Defeating Communist Insurgency', to the Sultan in Oman in 1966, hoping he would embrace reforms, but the Sultan refused.
+Watts's plan initially suffered a similar fate.

-In July 1970 a palace coup removed the old Sultan and replaced him with his son, Sultan Qaboos.
+In July 1970, a palace coup removed the old Sultan and replaced him with his son, Sultan Qaboos.
 Qaboos had been educated in England, trained at Sandhurst, and served in the British Army.